-One friend mentioned it was therapy for me after escaping what I often refer to as The Upside Down, and from those who acted as the Demogorgon in my life (D&D and Stranger Things fans are smiling right now.)
+A friend recently mentioned to me that writing is a form of therapy.
+I guess I fell into this after escaping what I often refer to as The Upside Down, and from those who acted as the Demogorgon in my life (D&D and Stranger Things fans are smiling right now.)

-I have just as many drafts as I have published posts, and although I will make something public, I will then continue to edit it for days.
-I really do want to be an encouraging storyteller…
+I have just as many drafts as I have published posts, and although I will make something public, I will then continue to edit it for days, which is bad. 😂.
+But, I really do want to be an encouraging storyteller.

 I woke up insanely early this morning (like 3am) and went ahead to read the First 5 devotion app from Proverbs 31 Ministries, and do you know what?
 Today’s devotion was titled, “Truth-Teller.”

 As the series continues in 1-2 Kings, we are studying the life of Elisha right now.
 He’s the Truth-Teller.
 He had a difficult situation in telling the truth to someone.

 I’m afraid hurting someone’s feelings, but would I withhold the truth about eternity?
 Heaven and hell?

 Even when it hurts, makes me sad, or burdens my soul…Oh, to speak the truth in love.